 A Fascinating Visit

-We were so enthralled with Bletchley Park that we almost forgot to stop for lunch.
-When 5.00pm rolled around we were startled to see the guides begin to encourage us to finish our visit.
-We simply couldn’t believe the time had flown by so fast.
 Visiting Bletchley Park is a wonderful way to learn more about the history of World War 2 as well as life in 1940’s Britain.
 The exhibits are set up so that they are accessible for everyone – so it’s a great place to bring children too.
-(I would suggest it is best suited to children of primary school age and older.)
+(In my opinion, it is best suited to children of primary school age and older.)

 Comments & Reviews